SaulColin9/GymTask-Hibernate/readme.md

 * password
 * username

-#### properties, so make sure to change them in order to meet the values for your machine.
+#### so make sure to change them in order to meet the values for your machine.
 #### By default, port will have a value of 3306 and hostname will have localhost.